Birinder0808/Video-Games-Sales-Exploration/readme.md

 First I introduced all the qualitative variables as a part of Univariate Exploration.
 I tried to use all the properties of a chart which could reduce Chart Junk and increas Ink-Data Ratio.

 While plotting quantitative data over plot, I tranformed axis with the help of log tranformation.
 Then re-polished them with appropriate ticks and labels.
-Since there was no oridnal type data here.
+Since there was no ordinal type data here.
 Establishing relation was bit difficult.
 My slide presentation contains 24 questions, with proper answers and visualzation as proof.